-Some examples of foods that can be consumed during the Full Liquid Diet are:
+Some examples of foods that can be consumed during the full liquid diet are:

 Look for yogurt with small amounts (3-5 grams) of carbohydrates as well as sugar.
 If you prefer fruit flavored yogurt, we encourage you to eat around fruit for the first 6-12 months post-operative.

--Strained soups include: tomato, split pea or cream soups prepared with water or skim milk.
+Strained soups include: tomato, split pea or cream soups prepared with water or skim milk.

 Lastly, you may have heard your surgeons and staff members at RMAP say, “It all begins with awareness.”
 This means that changes come through awareness of the choices you are making right now!
 The awareness lifestyle compels you to identify practices that will move you towards the health and fitness outcomes you desire!
 Support Groups are a great place to come and find support as you make those lifestyle changes.
-You can find more information about support groups on our website or here.
+You can find more information about support groups on our website.

 We welcome your calls to our office (801) 268-3800.
 Our staff is happy to assist you with any questions or concerns that you have.
 If you are calling after office hours with any emergent questions, the answering service will page the surgeon on call immediately.

 Eating Tips for Right After Weight Loss Surgery